ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

     chance of exposing them to subtherapeutic or overly toxic doses.
 It is used to design single-agent trials.

--   `r pkg("NCC")`is an R package that allows users to simulate platform trials and perform treatment–control comparisons using non-concurrent control data (Krotka et al. (2023) <doi:10.1016/j.softx.2023.101437>).
+-   `r pkg("NCC")`{#NCC} is an R package that allows users to simulate platform trials and perform treatment–control comparisons using non-concurrent control data (Krotka et al. (2023) <doi:10.1016/j.softx.2023.101437>).
 The package supports simulation of complex platform trial designs with continuous or binary endpoints and a flexible number of treatment arms that enter the trial at different time points.
 The software accommodates different treatment effects among the arms and includes several patterns for time trends.
 Analytic approaches currently implemented in the package cover frequentist modes (e.g., regression model adjusting for time as a fixed effect mixed model adjusting for time as a random factor, and regression splines), the Bayesian time machine a meta-analytic predictive prior separate analysis, and pooled analysis.

--   `r pkg("rpact", priority = "core")` Design and analysis of confirmatory adaptive clinical trials with continuous, binary, and survival endpoints according to the methods described in the monograph by Wassmer and Brannath (2016).
+-   `r pkg("rpact", priority = "core")`{#rpact} Design and analysis of confirmatory
+    adaptive clinical trials with continuous, binary, and survival endpoints according to the methods described in the monograph by Wassmer and Brannath (2016).
 This includes classical group sequential as well as multi-stage adaptive hypotheses tests that are based on the combination testing principle.

--   `r pkg("SAME")` Design a Bayesian seamless multi-arm biomarker-enriched phase II/III design with the survival endpoint with allowing sample size re-estimation.
+-   `r pkg("SAME")`{#SAME} Design a Bayesian seamless multi-arm biomarker-enriched phase II/III design with the survival endpoint with allowing sample size re-estimation.
 James M S Wason, Jean E Abraham, Richard D Baird, Ioannis Gournaris, Anne-Laure Vallier, James D Brenton, Helena M Earl, Adrian P Mander (2015) <doi:10.1038/bjc.2015.278>.
 Guosheng Yin, Nan Chen, J. Jack Lee (2018) <doi:10.1007/s12561-017-9199-7>.
 Ying Yuan, Beibei Guo, Mark Munsell, Karen Lu, Amir Jazaeri (2016) <doi:10.1002/sim.6971>.

 #### *Bioequivalence*